The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea Song.

 Drive to the windmills of Bodrum—which sit high on a hill overlooking Bodrum Harbor—to get a perfect aerial shot of the town: the Greek-looking whitewashed buildings, a castle on the edge of the water, and gulets in the harbor.
 No matter where you’re staying, you will also be able to get a shot of either the perfect sunrise or sunset.

 In Bodrum: Buy handmade sandals, in styles from gladiator to flip-flop, from Guney Sandalet, and pick up olive oil soap at the outdoor markets in Bodrum (on Fridays) or Ortakent (on Wednesdays).
 You’ll also find great pillows at Gallery Anatolia, on Kale Cadessi 1-3; Ercan is always there to help.

 Bodrum Mobil Guide.
 Find all things in Bodrum—hotels, bars, restaurants, sights, shops and even hospitals—and map your way there.

 Tip 10 percent in restaurants, a few lira at your discretion in a taxi, and 5 to 10 percent of the charter rate for a gulet’s crew.
 Tip in cash only.

-A sunhat.
+Sunscreen and a sunhat.
 As the summer sun beats down, a hat will be your best friend.